Cicko/Computencio/README.md

 make
 ```

+##### 4. Execute it

-If everything has been executed successfully now you can compile and execute the game:
+If everything has been executed successfully now you can compile and execute the game (the first time it will delay few minutes):
 ```bash
 cocos run -p android

 cocos run -p linux
 ```

-Run command will compile and execute the project.
+__Run__ command will compile and execute the project.
 Its recommended to have a look to [cocos2d console manual](http://www.cocos2d-x.org/wiki/Cocos2d-console)

+##### 5. Adding new source code

 If you want add new source code files to project ensure that you add the
-respective path to following files: *CMakeList.txt* and
+respective path to following files:
-*proj.android/jni/Android.mk*
+- __CMakeList.txt__
+- __proj.android/jni/Android.mk__

+I highly recommend to have a look to [HowToContribute.md](HowToContribute.md) if you want to add new levels or functionalities to Computencio.